Wickham Festival: Lineups

 This table shows the 'Main Stage' headliners and other notable performers from the all stages at Wickham Festival.

 Charity

 Wickham Festival works closely with Two Saints, a Fareham-based charity that supports homeless and vulnerable young people across south Hampshire.
 Over £4,000 was raised for them over the 2014 festival weekend, with this figure being topped in 2015, with a total of £5,000 being raised.
 A similar amount continued to be raised at every festival since.

 For the 2016 festival, a partnership with The League Against Cruel Sports was announced.
 The League was established in 1924 and campaigns to end cruelty to animals in sport.
 The charity hosted a sanctuary tent at the Festival, where attendees could learn more about their campaigns and 'enjoy some tranquillity'.

-In 2021 a guitar signed by artists appearing at the festival was raffled, to raise money for the music therapy charity George's Rockstars.
-The raffle raised over £1,300 for the charity.
+Starting in 2021 a guitar signed by artists appearing at the festival has been raffled, to raise money for the music therapy charity George's Rockstars.
+The raffles have raised over £3,500 for the charity.